Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Applications

+This can be seen as a stable subordinator evaluated at time $1$, its jumps up to this time being the atoms $\Delta_i,i\geq 1$.
+The measure $\nu_\alpha$ is defined by its action against a measurable function $f\dvtx\sd\to\R_+$

-\begin{theorem} Let $\xi$ satisfy (\ref{eq:9}), with support that generates the additive group $\Z$.
+Because $\mathbb E[T]=\infty$, this formula defines an infinite $\sigma $-finite measure on $\sd$, which turns out to satisfy~(\ref{eq:1}). \begin{theorem} Let $\xi$ satisfy~(\ref{eq:9}), with support that generates the additive group~$\Z$.
 Let $T_n$ be a random element of $\bT_n$ with distribution $\gw^{(n)}$.
 Consider $T_n$ as an element of $\Mw$ by endowing it with the graph distance and the uniform probability measure $\mu_{T_n}$ on $T_n$.
-Then we have, in distribution for the Gromov-Hausdorff-Prokhorov topology,
+Then we have, in distribution for the Gromov--Hausdorff--Prokhorov topology: